 Once the fruit is mature its colour will be a uniform grey to pale grey-brown.
 By that time gravity will have convinced it to rather hang down vertically.

-The tree, its stems covered in lichen, grows in the Caledon Botanical Garden (Coates Palgrave, 2002).
+The tree, its stems covered in lichen, grows in the Caledon Wildflower Garden (Coates Palgrave, 2002).